michellehorn/michellehorn/README.md

  ### Hi there! 👋

-  I'm Michelle, a front-end developer based in Florianópolis/BR.
+  I'm Michelle, a front-end developer at Raro Labs, based in Florianópolis/BR.

 </br>